qdm12/My-Computing-course/03. Vagrant/readme.md

 ## Probems before Vagrant
 - It only works on my machine :poop:
 - OS compatibility issues, "Portability" :-1:
+- You don't remember how you made it work on your computer :-1:
 - Your program and environment should be like :sheep:, not like your :poodle:

 ## Advantages